prantlf/tehanu/packages/teru/README.md

     teru [option ...] [pattern ...]

-If you use an NPM module with a conflicting binary, you can use the alias `tehanu` instead of `teru` to execute the tests.
+If you use an NPM module with a conflicting binary, you can use aliases `tehanu` or `teru-cjs` instead of `teru` to execute the tests.
+If your tests are in the ESM format, use only `teru-esm` to run them.

 ### Options